min2ha/ukwa-site/content/target/20274/index.en.md

   "start_date": "2015-04-01T06:00:00Z"
 }

-# Scottish Pen: a worldwide association of writers

 Scottish PEN, founded in 1926, is the Scottish centre of PEN International, campaigning on behalf of imprisoned and repressed writers.